itchylol742/FimarchiveSearchGUI/README.md

 (the gif is outdated, the prequel/sequel finder is complete now)

-A program to search and filter Fimarchive, which is an archive of every story on Fimfiction.net.
+A program to search and filter Fimarchive, which is an offline archive of every story on Fimfiction.net.
-To get Fimarchive - at the time of writing, a 5.9 GB file, [go here](https://www.fimfiction.net/user/116950/Fimfarchive/blog) and click on Direct: Official (if you want to try out the program without download a 5.9 GB file, instructions below)
+To get Fimarchive - at the time of writing, a 7.5 GB file, [go here](https://www.fimfiction.net/user/116950/Fimfarchive/blog) and click on Direct: Official (if you want to try out the program without download a 7.5 GB file, instructions below)

 The program was tested on Windows, it might or might not work on other operating systems